Are you ready to upgrade your Fedora 41 to the new Fedora 42? You’re in the right place!

 If you have any pending updates, install them and reboot the system if necessary.

 Next, you’ll need the DNF Upgrade plugin.
 It’s a tool that helps you manage your upgrade more effectively.
-You can install it by running:
+You can install it (if it’s not already installed) by running:

 sudo dnf install dnf-plugin-system-upgrade